The Effects of Ritalin Use: Short-Term, Long-Term, Side Effects, and Treatment

-When taken as intended, and under supervision of the prescribing physician, Ritalin is generally viewed as safe.
+When taken as intended, and under the supervision of the prescribing physician, Ritalin is generally viewed as safe.
 However, not everyone takes this stimulant as prescribed.
-Ground up into powder form to facilitate unintended routes of administration – including inhalation and intravenous injection – Ritalin can be absorbed into the body in a speedier manner.
-In this manner it becomes a far more powerful (not to mention, dangerous) drug, providing effects similar to those of cocaine.
+Ground up into powder form to facilitate unintended routes of administration—including inhalation and intravenous injection—Ritalin can be absorbed into the body in a speedier manner.
+When taken in these ways, it becomes a far more powerful (not to mention, dangerous) drug, providing effects similar to those of cocaine.

 On a broad potency scale of nervous system stimulants, Ritalin falls somewhere between caffeine and amphetamines.
 Taking high doses of Ritalin and/or taking it via alternate methods such as snorting can: